Community Services

 The Office of Community Services, headed by Lisa Garry, Deputy Secretary of Community Services, oversees the following departments:

-• Office of Pre-Adjudication Services and Reform (Executive Director of Intake and Pre-Court Services - Adrian Tyree)
+• Office of Pre-Adjudication Services and Reform (Executive Director of Intake Services - Adrian Tyree)

-• Youth Engagement and Safety Services (YESS) (Executive Director - Olusola (Sola) Ogunranti)
+• Safety Services (YESS) (Executive Director - Olusola (Sola) Ogunranti)

-• Court and Investigative Services (Executive Director - Jenny Egan)
+• Court Services (Executive Director - Jenny Egan)

 • Resource Office (Executive Director - Kara Aanenson)

-• Probation and Aftercare Services (Executive Director - Derek Getic)
+• Supervision Services (Executive Director - Derek Getic)

 Lisa Garry